lingyanzhou/JavaFX-Notes/chapter8-event-handling.md

 ### Capture Phase

-* The dispacher traverse nodes in container-child direction.
+* The dispatcher traverse nodes in container-child direction.

-*
+* As the dispatcher passes through a node, the registered filters are called.
+The filter can stop the propagation by **consuming** the event.

 ### Bubbling Phase

-* The dispacher traverse nodes in child-container direction.
+* The dispatcher traverse nodes in child-container direction.

-*
+* As the dispatcher passes through a node, the registered handlers are called.
+The filter can stop the propagation by consuming the event.